 NASA is embracing new paradigms in exploration that involve expanding our knowledge and learning how to live in space as we extend our presence into the solar system.
-The 2017 RASC-AL Competition is seeking undergraduate and graduate teams to develop new concepts that leverage innovations to improve our ability to work more effectively in microgravity.
-This year’s themes range from the design of more efficient subsystems to the development of architectures that support NASA’s goal of extending humanity’s reach into space.
-Collaboration with commercial partners will be required to enable this vision, and teams are encouraged to propose to augment NASA investments (or use in conjunction with) those from commercial and/or international partners.
+The 2018 RASC-AL Competition is seeking undergraduate and graduate teams to develop new concepts that leverage innovations to improve our ability to travel between Earth and other destinations.
+This year’s themes range from improving upon existing concepts to developing new approaches for in-space transportation.
 Each team’s response should address novel and robust applications to support expanding humanity’s ability to thrive beyond Earth.

 The RASC-AL Program is open to full-time undergraduate or graduate students at an accredited U.S.-based university.
 Students studying in any major related to the RASC-AL topics (generally science, medicine, engineering, technology, or mathematics) are most fitted to the challenge.
 Teams may include senior capstone students, clubs, multi-university teams, or multi-disciplinary teams.

 UNIVERSITY DESIGN TEAMS MUST INCLUDE:

 Team sizes vary widely, but must contain, at a minimum, one faculty or industry advisor with a university affiliation at a U.S.-based institution, and 2 students from a U.S.-based university who work on the project and present at the RASC-AL Forum.
 There is no limit to the number of participants on each team, however, please contact the program staff if you plan to bring more than 12 participants to the RASC-AL Forum so all attendees may be accommodated.

 One faculty advisor is required to attend the Forum with each team, and is a condition for acceptance into the RASC-AL Competition.